-PSY 495 Psychology Internship (6-9 cr.)
+PSY 495 Psychology Internship

 On-the-job learning in an applied setting such as a mental health center, psychiatric unit, residential treatment center, human resources office, or laboratory setting.
 Supervised by on-site facilitator as well as faculty member.
 A minimum of 25 clock hours of supervised work is required for each hour of credit.